JoshBaneyCS/AmazonWCTracker/README.md

 # AmazonWCtracker

+## SEE Branch 0.1.2 for newest version of program.

 A Node.js (Express) application to manage accommodations requests, track seated vs. non-seated TLD roles, integrate with Slack for notifications, and display a spreadsheet-like seat count for each shift.

 ---